Data protection declaration and consent for the processing of proof of identity

 Purpose and legal basis

-If the application is successful, the data you submitted will be stored in our data processing systems on the basis of Sec.
-26 Federal Data Protection Act and Art.
-6 (1b) GDPR for the purpose of implementing the employment relationship.
+If the application is successful, the data submitted by you will be stored in our data processing systems on the basis of Art.
+6(1b) GDPR and, if you provide us with special categories of personal data such as health information, on the basis of Art.
+9(2b) for the purpose of implementing the employment relationship.

-Storage period
+Storage duration

 Inclusion in the pool of applicants

-As part of the application process, we offer applicants the opportunity to be included in our “talent pool” for a period of 12 months on the basis of consent within the terms of Art.
-6 (1a) GDPR.
+As part of the application process, we offer applicants the opportunity to be included in our “talent pool” for a period of 24 months on the basis of their consent within the terms of Art.
+6(1a) and Art.
+9(2a) GDPR.
+If you have indicated special criteria of personal data in your application, such as health information, your consent also applies to these data.
+You are not obligated to provide us with your application data for our talent pool.
+However, without these data we cannot consider you for vacancies advertised in the future, unless you send us a new application.

 Newsletter

 On this website we offer you our newsletter.
 If you would like to subscribe, we need your email address and other data that proves that this is in fact your email address and that you agree to subscribing to the newsletter.
-Beyond that, no personal data is collected unless you provide it voluntarily (e.g., name, telephone number, place of residence, etc.).
+Beyond that, no personal data is collected unless you provide it voluntarily (e.g. name, telephone number, place of residence, etc.).

 When processing the data you provide when registering for the newsletter, we rely exclusively on your consent according to Art.
-6 (1a) GDPR as legal basis.
-You can revoke your consent to the future processing and storage of your personal data at any time (e.g., via the “Unsubscribe” link in the newsletter).
+6(1a) GDPR as legal basis.
+You can revoke your consent to the future processing and storage of your personal data at any time (e.g. via the “Unsubscribe” link in the newsletter).

 We store your personal data which you have provided for the purpose of receiving the newsletter until you unsubscribe from the newsletter with us or the service provider who distributes it.
 This does not apply to data of yours that we have stored for other purposes.

-If you unsubscribe from the newsletter, your email address will be stored by us or the service provider in a blacklist for an indefinite period of time.
+If you unsubscribe from the newsletter, your email address will be stored by us or the service provider in a blocking list for an indefinite period of time.
 This is done to prevent future mailings to you.
-The data from the blacklist will be used exclusively for this purpose and will not be merged with other data.
+The data from the blocking list will be used exclusively for this purpose and will not be merged with other data.
 This is not only in your interest, but also in our legitimate interest according to Art.
-6 (1f) GDPR to fulfil our legal obligations when sending newsletters.
+6(1f) GDPR to fulfil our legal obligations when sending newsletters.
 You can object to the storage if your personal interests outweigh our legitimate interest.

 MailerLite